-Notice anything new around the oil field in recent years?
 Since 2009 the Inglewood Oil Field has been undergoing a landscaping transformation as bushes, trees, and other attractive vegetation are being planted around our perimeter.
 This transformation began under the site’s previous owner-operator PXP and carries on today.
 Sentinel Peak Resources sees, too, that beautification of the site enhances the entire community.
-Since taking over operations at the Inglewood Oil Field in December 2016, we have committed to completing the seven-phase landscaping effort.
+Since taking over operations at the Inglewood Oil Field, we completed a seven-phase landscaping effort and continue to work to ensure the plants thrive.

 Sentinel Peak Resources believes that part of being a good neighbor involves contributing to our community.
 That’s why our company regularly contributes to charitable organizations in the communities surrounding our operations.